Free walks and talks

 Find out what's happening today when you come through Visitor Reception on your way in.

-At weekends and most weekdays there’s an introductory talk outside the house, guided walks in the park and costume talks in the great hall.
+At weekends and most weekdays there’s an introductory talk outside the house, guided walks in the park and costume talks in the great hall (house closed Wednesdays).
 They are all free and there's no need to book, just turn up a few minutes before the start time.

 These all depend on the availability of our knowledgeable volunteers and may not take place every day.
 If anything is particularly important to your visit, call ahead on 01789 470277.

-We're sorry, but bikes - adults and children - are not otherwise allowed at Charlecote.
+We're sorry, but our gravel paths are not suitable for bikes.
 There are bike racks in the main car park if you'd like to arrive here by pedal power.

 There's always a bunch of furry friends to find, they're hiding all around the house.